RodeoYeeHa/behave2unitgen/README.md

 There is a library called "spring-test-dbunit" that integrates the Spring Test Framework will DBUnit.

+Lets assume, we want to implement an adressbook application.
 The requirement we want to test is:

     The system must allow the user to delete any of his contacts.
     The user is not allowed to delete contacts of other owners.